On non-geometric augmentations in high dimensions: Introduction and main results

 \subsection{Main result}

 Our main result is the extension of the examples in $\R^3_{st}$ of augmentations whose geometricity is obstructed by Seidel's isomorphism (see Section \ref{classAlowdim}) to high dimensions (see Section \ref{HDAOCA}) and the extension of the examples in $\R^3_{st}$ of augmentations whose geometricity is not obstructed by Seidel's isomorphism, but is obstructed by Proposition \ref{nmamforb} (see Section \ref{secclassBGR}) to high dimensions (see Section \ref{NonSeiClBHD}).
-To the best of the author's knowledge, these are the first high dimensional examples of this type.

 The examples we get will be obtained using the spherical spinning construction.